ZmnSCPxj-jr/sidepool/doc/02-transactions.md

 Thus, in order to make that unpalatable, the bond has to be the same size as the entire funding of the whole mechanism, and worse, *each* participant has to put that bond up.

+Another noteworthy thing about the bond fund UTXO is that it is bound to the mechanism.
+Yes, you may point out that exogenous UTXOs that pay for fees of P2A-spending CPFPs are another extra UTXO that is required per participant.
+The counterpoint is that if a participant is a participant of multiple independent P2A-using Decker-Wattenhofer mechanisms, and multiple independent anchor-commitment channels, that participant only requires one exogenous UTXO to for all of them.
+The JohnLaw2 constructions require a UTXO per participant per mechanism, which is worse.

 The alternative is to force participants to lock up funds inside the mechanism, which they can then not use in transactions within